tischfieldlab/moseq-reports/docs/src/Tools.md

 # Tools
 The heart of `moseq-reports` are its tools, or predefined visualizations, available from the `Tools` menu in the application menu bar.
 Here we describe the tools and related functionality.
 Further below, the specifics for each tool are described.
-To access options for a certain module click the gear icon in the upper right of that module.
+To access options for a certain tool click the gear icon in the upper right of that tool window.

 ## General Tool Settings
 Specific Settings can be accessed by clicking the gear icon in the title bar of the component.
 After clicking this button, a modal dialog will appear that offers settings for this component instance.
 There are a number of common tabs within this dialog: